Is there a Golden Parachute in Sannikov's principal-agent problem?: Introduction

-The seminal work of \citeauthor*{sannikov2008continuous} \cite{sannikov2008continuous}, see also \citeauthor*{sannikov2013contracts} \cite{sannikov2013contracts}, represents a genuine breakthrough in this vast literature from various perspectives.
+The seminal work of \citeauthor*{sannikov2008continuous} \cite{sannikov2008continuous}, see also \cite{sannikov2013contracts}, represents a genuine breakthrough in this vast literature from various perspectives.
 First, from the methodological viewpoint, \citeauthor*{sannikov2008continuous} introduced the idea to focus on the dynamic continuation value of the agent as a state variable for the principal's problem.
-Although this idea was already acknowledged throughout the discrete--time literature on this problem, an illuminating example being \citeauthor*{spear1987repeated} \cite{spear1987repeated}, its systematic implementation in continuous--time offers an elegant solution approach by means of a representation result of the dynamic value function.
+Although this idea was already acknowledged throughout the discrete-time literature on this problem, an illuminating example being \citeauthor*{spear1987repeated} \cite{spear1987repeated}, its systematic implementation in continuous-time offers an elegant solution approach by means of a representation result of the dynamic value function of the agent.
 Second, the infinite horizon setting considered by \citeauthor*{sannikov2008continuous} revealed remarkable economic implications.
-Indeed, \citeauthor*{sannikov2008continuous}'s main conclusions are that the principal optimally retires the agent, offering him a Golden Parachute, that is to say a lifetime constant continuous stream of consumption, when his continuation utility reaches a sufficiently high level, and that an agent with small reservation utility possesses an informational rent, in the sense that he is offered a contract with strictly higher value.
+Indeed, the main conclusions are that the principal optimally retires the agent, offering him a Golden Parachute, that is to say a lifetime constant continuous stream of consumption, when his continuation utility reaches a sufficiently high level, and that an agent with small reservation utility possesses an informational rent, in the sense that he is offered a contract with strictly higher value.